 If using kernel modules, module configuration in /etc/modprobe.d may be required.
-Information pertaining to modules and kernel configuration is located in Section 7.3, "Device and Module Handling on an LFS System" and in the kernel documentation in the linux-4.4.2/Documentation directory.
+Information pertaining to modules and kernel configuration is located in Section 7.3, "Overview of Device and Module Handling" and in the kernel documentation in the linux-4.18.5/Documentation directory.
 Also, modprobe.d(5) may be of interest.